-- prioritising the welfare of children and young people - providing a safe environment for children and young people - ensuring equipment is used safely and for its intended purpose - having good awareness of issues to do with safeguarding and child protection and taking action when appropriate. - following our principles, policies, and procedures - including our policies and procedures for safeguarding and child protection, whistleblowing, and online safety - always staying within the law - modelling good behaviour for children and young people to follow - challenging all inappropriate behaviour and reporting any breaches of the behaviour code to Reach Operations & Safeguarding Leadi - reporting all concerns about abusive behaviour, following our safeguarding and child protection procedures - this includes inappropriate behaviour displayed by an adult or child and directed at anybody of any age.
+- prioritising the welfare of the people we are supporting; - providing a safe environment for children, young people and young adults; - ensuring equipment is used safely and for its intended purpose; - having good awareness of issues to do with safeguarding and child protection and taking action when appropriate; - following our principles, policies, and procedures: including our policies and procedures for safeguarding and child protection, whistleblowing, and online safety; - always staying within the law; - modelling good behaviour for children, young people and young adults to follow; - challenging all inappropriate behaviour and reporting any breaches of the behaviour code to Reach Operations & Safeguarding Leadi; - reporting all concerns about abusive behaviour, following our safeguarding and child protection procedures: this includes inappropriate behaviour by an adult or child and directed at anybody of any age.

-3.4 Respecting children and young people
+3.5 Respecting children and young people

-- always listen to and respect children and young people - value and take children and young people's contributions seriously, actively involving them in planning activities wherever possible - respect a young person's right to personal privacy as far as possible - if you need to break confidentiality to follow child protection procedures, it is important to explain this to the child or young person at the earliest opportunity.
+- always listen to and respect children and young people; - value and take children and young people's contributions seriously, actively involving them in planning activities wherever possible; - respect a young person's right to personal privacy as far as possible.
+If you need to break confidentiality to follow child protection procedures, it is important to explain this to the child or young person at the earliest opportunity.

-3.5 Diversity and inclusion
+3.6 Diversity and inclusion

-- treat children and young people fairly and without prejudice or discrimination - understand that children and young people are individuals with individual needs - respect differences in gender, sexual orientation, culture, race, ethnicity, disability, and religious belief systems, and appreciate that all participants bring something valuable and different to the group/organisation - challenge discrimination and prejudice - encourage young people and adults to speak out about attitudes or behaviour that makes them uncomfortable.
+- treat all Reach members fairly and without prejudice or discrimination; - understand that all are individuals with individual needs; - respect differences in gender, sexual orientation, culture, race, ethnicity, disability, and religious belief systems, and appreciate that all participants bring something valuable and different to the group/organisation;